ZERO CALORIE & KETO

 Low-Carb not the Same as Low-GI

 The term "low carb" is widely used but is not defined by law and may not be used in food labels.
 Low carb is about the quantity of carbohydrate, meaning a serving of the sweetener does not contain much carbohydrate at all.
 Splenda (maltodextrin + sucralose) is low carb, even though the filler (maltodextrin is a carbohydrate with a short chain of glucose) has a high GI (100).
-Sucralose has a GI of zero, no calories and carbs.
+Sucralose has a GI of zero, zero calories, and no carbs.
 One serving (1 teaspoon) of Splenda has about 0.5g of carbohydrates, which is rounded to zero on the nutrition facts label.

 Stevia in the Raw (glucose + stevia leaf extract) is a low carb sweetener even though the filler glucose is high GI.
 One serving of this sweetener is a packet and it has less than one gram of carbohydrates.
 Like Splenda and Stevia in the Raw, most sweeteners available to you in stores are blends of a variety of ingredients but even if you pay attention to the labels, read the ingredients list, serving size, and total carbohydrates, it is not easy to be sure a sweetener is keto friendly or not.
-For you convenience, I sorted out keto friendly sweeteners by spending hundreds of hours researching them so you don't have to.
+For your convenience, I sorted out keto-friendly sweeteners by spending hundreds of hours researching them so you don't have to.
 Hope that helps!

 Net Carbs of Sweeteners